In 2021, Nick Gaitanis relocated to Estonia with his wife, 2 children, and dog to join Bolt.

 When it comes to relocation, Nick certainly knows a thing or two!
 So, we asked him for his top tips:

-Interested in joining us on our mission to make urban mobility affordable, safe, and sustainable?
+Interested in joining us on our mission to build cities for people, not for cars?

 And remember, if you don’t live in Estonia, then worry not!
 Our Relocation Team is here to make your move as smooth as possible.